How Big Does a Cockapoo Get? Average Weight & Growth Chart

 Ideal Diet for Maintaining a Healthy Weight

 In general, puppies require a high-protein, high-calorie diet that can keep up with their growth and development.
-Puppy formulas will also contain DHA, which is an omega fatty acid that helps with brain and vision development.
+Puppy formulas also contain DHA, which is an omega fatty acid that helps with brain and vision development.
 Puppy-specific foods are recommended to ensure the correct balance of nutrients for this vital life stage.
-Ensure the diet is complete and balanced to meet all their needs, look for the AAFCO statement to this effect on the food.
+Ensure the diet is complete and balanced to meet all their needs and look for the AAFCO statement on the food.

-As your Cockapoo reaches adulthood, you’ll want to switch its diet to an adult formula.
-If you have a Teacup or Toy Cockapoo, you’ll most likely want to stick to a high-protein and high-calorie formula because smaller dogs tend to have faster metabolisms than bigger dogs and smaller energy reserves.
+As your Cockapoo reaches adulthood, you’ll want to switch their diet to an adult formula.
+If you have a Teacup or Toy Cockapoo, you’ll likely want to stick to a high-protein and high-calorie formula because smaller dogs have faster metabolisms than bigger dogs and smaller energy reserves.

 It’s also helpful to monitor your dog’s activity level.
-Less active Cockapoos won’t need to eat as much protein, and high-protein diets can even end up being detrimental to their health.
-It’s best to consult with your veterinarian to determine what type of dog food is best for your Cockapoo.
-You can also regularly monitor its weight during the beginning of its adulthood to see how much it should eat to maintain its weight.
+Less active Cockapoos don’t need to eat as much protein, and high-protein diets can even be detrimental to their health.
+It’s best to consult your veterinarian to determine which dog food is best for your Cockapoo.
+You can also regularly monitor their weight during the beginning of adulthood to see how much they should eat to maintain their weight.

 How to Measure Your Cockapoo

-The proper way to measure a dog’s height is to start from its front paws and end at its withers, which are located at the base of the neck and between the shoulder blades.
+The proper way to determine a dog’s height is to measure from the ground to their withers, which are located at the base of the neck and between the shoulder blades.
 Your dog should be standing rather than sitting.
-Using a tape measure should help you get the most accurate reading, and make sure to do your best to keep the tape measure perpendicular to the floor.
+Using a tape measure should help you get the most accurate reading, and do your best to keep the tape measure perpendicular to the floor.

-You can find plenty of pet scales that can help measure your dog’s weight and your vet office will be happy to weigh them for you.
-Basic obedience training will help keep your puppy sitting still while the scale reads its weight.
-You can use a treat to guide your puppy onto the scale and then reward it once you get an accurate measurement.
+You can find plenty of pet scales that can measure your dog’s weight, and your vet’s office will be happy to weigh them for you.
+Basic obedience training will keep your puppy still while the scale reads their weight.
+You can use a treat to guide your puppy onto the scale and reward them once you get an accurate measurement.
 Since Cockapoo puppies are small, every ounce counts.
-So, make sure to document both pounds and ounces when weighing them.
+So, make sure to document the pounds and ounces when weighing them.

 Final Thoughts

-Cockapoos will vary in size and weight.
-So, a Cockapoo size chart can only provide a good baseline for tracking healthy growth for puppies.
+Cockapoos vary in size and weight, and their size chart can only provide a good baseline for tracking healthy growth for puppies.
 It’ll also be helpful to become familiar with how healthy dogs look and look for signs of malnourishment or unnecessary weight gain.
 All these tools will help your Cockapoo puppy grow into a strong and healthy adult.

 Featured Image Credit: DavidReed, Pixabay